Akhil-Sharma-26/sync-spoon/README.md

 4. consumption data input
 5. nav bar acc to user
 6. User's All things are now implemented ig
+7. Feedback data showen beautifully in admin dashboard
+8. Admin can see all the feedbacks

 ## What currently implementing:
 1. admin dashboard
 2. register only students, not admins
 3. Mess staff dashboard
+4. Student should see the holiday schedule and holiday menu.